imtihan/gitdemo/README.md

 # gitdemo
-Demo of git commands for Wednesday lab.
+Just a few tests using all the git commands